pirovc/multitax/README.md

 ## Details

- - After downloading/parsing the desired taxonomies, MultiTax works fully offline.
+- After downloading and parsing the desired taxonomies, MultiTax works fully offline.
 - Taxonomies are parsed into `nodes`.
 Each node is annotated with a `name` and a `rank`.
- - Some taxonomies have a numeric taxonomic identifier (e.g. NCBI) and other use the rank + name as an identifier (e.g. GTDB).
-In MultiTax all identifiers are treated as strings.
+- Some taxonomies have a numeric taxonomic identifier (e.g. NCBI), while others use the rank and name as an identifier (e.g. GTDB).
+In MultiTax, all identifiers are treated as strings.
 - A single root node is defined by default for each taxonomy (or `1` when not defined).
-This can be changed with `root_node` when loading the taxonomy (as well as annotations `root_parent`, `root_name`, `root_rank`).
+This can be changed using the `root_node` parameter when loading the taxonomy, as well as the `root_parent`, `root_name` and `root_rank` parameters.
 If the `root_node` already exists, the tree will be filtered.
- - Standard values for unknown/undefined nodes can be configured with `undefined_node`,`undefined_name` and `undefined_rank`.
-Those are default values returned when nodes/names/ranks are not found.
+- Standard values for unknown or undefined nodes can be configured using the `undefined_node`, `undefined_name` and `undefined_rank` parameters.
+These are the default values returned when nodes, names or ranks are not found.
- - Taxonomy files are automatically downloaded or can be loaded from disk (`files` parameter).
+- Taxonomy files are automatically downloaded or can be loaded from disk using the `files` parameter.
 Alternative `urls` can be provided.
 When downloaded, files are handled in memory.
-It is possible to save the downloaded file to disk with `output_prefix`.
+It is possible to save the downloaded file to disk using the `output_prefix`.

 ## Translation between taxonomies

-Partially implemented.
+This functionality is only partially implemented.
 The goal is to map different taxonomies if the linkage data is available.
 That's what is currently availble.

  |from/to |NCBI     |GTDB   |SILVA     |OTT     |GG    |